90135/COM3D2_Scripts_901/README.md

 This is used to fix the bug that the bullet screen of Maid Cafe DLC sometimes stops scrolling after translation.

+If you use [COM3D2.JustAnotherTranslator.Plugin](https://github.com/MeidoPromotionAssociation/COM3D2.JustAnotherTranslator.Plugin), then you don't need this patch

+Version 1.0.5 is automatically compatible with JustAnotherTranslator

 <img src="https://github.com/user-attachments/assets/ee428b39-5e1a-4566-a516-ea50dccb1bc1" width="500"/>